slowriot/libtelegram/README.md

 queue a global halt for all poll listeners that exist in your program (which is what the signal handler does).

+Windows users: The default signal handler requires `sigaction` and will not compile on Windows; as a result, TELEGRAM_NO_SIGNAL_HANDLER is defined by default for Windows builds.

 ### Disabling specific components ###
 You can exclude individual modular components you're not using, which may remove compile time dependencies on certain libraries.
 Specific parts can be